mayconamaro/mayconamaro/README.md

 ### Hi there 👋

-I’m Maycon Amaro, and I’m a MSc in Computer Science and a temporary professor at Federal University of Ouro Preto.
-I’m passionate about formal methods, functional programming and theoretical foundations, design and implementation of programming languages.
+I’m Maycon Amaro, a brazilian MSc in Computer Science and a former professor at the Federal University of Ouro Preto.
+Currently, I work as a Software Development Engineer in Test at a payments company.

 I **love** compilers!
-I hope you enjoy my github profile.
+And that includes:
+- formal methods
+- functional programming
+- type theory
+- design and implementation of programming languages
+- standard libraries